Git-Good-Milo/Week-4-postcodes-to-.txt/README.md

 # Postcodes.io to txt

 Objectives:
-- make API GGET call
+- make API GET call
 - Write some details of the post code to TXT

 http://postcodes.io/